Drunk Driving Victim Lawyer Mesa, AZ

 Plaintiffs sued and obtained a $2 million jury trial verdict against the defendant driver and the bar with 40% fault assessed against the bar.
 The bar appealed.

 The Arizona Supreme Court stated that the drunk driver reached his own home, where he got into bed.
 Despite the fact the defendant bar had breached its duty of care, the absence of proximate causation relieved the bar of liability for the deaths.

 If the accident had occurred while the defendant drunk driver was driving home from the bar, the result would have most certainly been held different, the bar would have been partially liable for significant wrongful death damages.

 In another related Arizona appellate case, Patterson v.
-Thunder Pass, Inc., the tavern owner took a drunk patron’s car keys, and drove the patron home in another vehicle where he left her with her keys.
-She then returned to the bar with the keys, and drove her car causing an accident.
-The Court of Appeals found “The risk lies chiefly in the fact that person who becomes intoxicated at a commercial establishment may be unable to return to her home or other place of repose safely.
+Thunder Pass, Inc., the tavern owner took a drunk patron’s car keys and drove the patron home in another vehicle where he left her with her keys.
+She then returned to the bar with the keys and drove her car causing an accident.
+The Court of Appeals found “The risk lies chiefly in the fact that a person who becomes intoxicated at a commercial establishment may be unable to return to her home or another place of repose safely.
 When the patron has safely been transported home, the risk of her deciding to leave home and take to the roads is no different than if she had become intoxicated at home with alcohol purchased at a store in package form.
 The decision to leave her apartment and drive was an intervening and superseding cause that broke the chain of proximate causation.”
 The bar was not held responsible.